Friday, 29 December 2023

 The British are being beaten on the right flank

-Fire and advance, Gopal Khan skirmishers proving their worth
+Fire and advance, Gopal Khan's skirmishers proving their worth

 The 8th Bengal's fire doesn't stop the British Advancing, and they charge with shouts of "Huzzah!"